-First up in our red potato recipes: smashed potatoes!
+Next up in our red potato recipes: smashed potatoes!
 A beautiful way to serve red potatoes, first you boil them, then you smash them and bake them until they’re crisp!
 Here the crunchy, salty roasted smashed potatoes are paired with the fruity, nuanced sweet drizzle of balsamic reduction.
 Not only are the smashed red potatoes visually stunning, they’re seriously tasty.
-We could not stop eating these!
-I imagine them on the table for a Sunday night dinner with friends, a fancy brunch or dinner party, or to accompany a summer meal on the grill.
-Or, you could try it with baby potatoes as an elegant appetizer.

 One of our favorite red potato recipes is this delicious potato corn chowder.
-This healthy potato corn chowder was inspired by a $1 bag of end-of-season corn from the farmer’s market.
-We wanted to create our own vegetarian potato corn chowder recipe that was healthy, full of vegetables, and filling.
 White beans blend in with the other vegetables, at the same time adding some plant based protein and making the soup more filling.
 It’s a fantastic potato corn chowder that’s bursting with flavor and not too heavy.

 In our red potato recipes, salads feature prominently.
 This salad isn’t the typical potato salad!
 It’s a mix of roasted potatoes served over greens instead of with mayo.
 It can be either a main or a side salad featuring roasted red potatoes, sweet potatoes, hard-boiled eggs and greens with our very favorite honey mustard dressing.
 And it’s so, so delicious!